Celebrate Sea Turtles

 Grand Palms Resort Loves Sea Turtles

 At only 2 miles from Surfside Beach, Grand Palms Resort is an excellent place to make your base as you pursue active turtle rescue.
-To try and raise awareness about turtles, we host a sea turtle activity called, Totally Turtles.
-Our guests learn about keeping the beach clean for our beloved sea creatures as they create adorable sea turtle mosaics.
+To try and raise awareness about turtles, we host an activity called, Stuff a Sea Creature.
+During this activity, you can learn about our efforts to save the Sea Turtles and with your participation, you help too!
+We donate a portion of the proceeds to save the sea turtles.
 Be sure to bring your children to the activity this summer for some educational fun!
 To go ahead and reserve your stay with us, call our Reservations Department at 1-888-913-4477.

 Become active in habitat preservation through turtle walks and educating others.